 After I was finished coding, it was time to take a look at my results.
-In order to do this however, I needed to make charts, so it would be easier to see my data on a large scale.
-The first chart I made, related to the emotion vs logic category.
+In order to do this, however, I needed to make charts, so it would be easier to see my data.
+The first chart I made related to the emotion vs logic category.
 I also decided to separate the number of people who were for and against wearing a mask, so you could visually see the makeup of the people who were using this hashtag.
-As we can see in Figure 1, the majority of the people are on the con side of this argument, which comes as no surprise.
+As we can see in Figure 1, the majority of the people are opposed to mask wearing, which comes as no surprise.
 However, what is surprising is the number of people who used logic in their tweet.
-Even though it is a social media platform, you don’t normally think that it could be used to inform others.
-Usually social media is a form where people can express their opinions on certain topics, but rarely in a rationale or coherent sense.
+Given that it it is a social media platform, we might more readily expect tweets with high levels of emotion.
+Usually social media is a form where people can express their opinions on certain topics, but not always in a rationale or coherent sense.
 I investigated a little further into this and found that there were a lot of people who have been using Twitter specifically to reach out to a larger number or people.
-According to the article “NATIONAL POLITICS ON TWITTER”, Julian Ausserhofer says that even politicians have been using twitter as a way to get their point across.
+According to the article “NATIONAL POLITICS ON TWITTER,” Julian Ausserhofer says that even politicians have been using twitter as a way to get their point across.
 As I was coding, I noticed that a significant percentage of the people who used logic added an article or picture to show evidence that wearing a mask is not effective and can even be detrimental to your health.
 These articles and videos make their argument more credible and thus are more likely to persuade people to not wear a mask.
-Knowing this, it makes perfect sense as to why there are almost the same amount of people who used logic rather than emotion.
+One initial conclusion, then, is that people tweeting with the #masksdontwork hashtag are quite often using logic as well as emotion.